 From 1997 to 2010, Magdalena Aotearoa published 36 issues of a newsletter – the old-fashioned paper variety.
 You can download pdfs of most of the issues and some hard copies are available.
 Click here for more information.

+From 2007 to 2010, Magdalena Aotearoa hosted a series of events called the Gatherings.
+These were based around work-in-progress presentations and the idea of giving and receiving constructive criticism about our work.
 Gathering III: A Performance Feast took place on Saturday 27 November 2010.
 This was the third and of three Gatherings held in 2010.
-The first, "What Is Magdalena?", was held on Saturday 5 June in Wellington.
-The second, "Art & Practice" took place on Sunday 29 August.
+The first, “What Is Magdalena?”, was held on Saturday 5 June in Wellington.
+The second, “Art & Practice” took place on Sunday 29 August.

 At Easter 2009, Magdalena Aotearoa held its third Gathering – five days of work-in-progress presentations, workshops, discussions and exchange.
 There are links to information about the Gatherings (2007, 2008 and 2009) on the Archive page.

 In 1999 we held the Magdalena Aotearoa International Festival of Women’s Performance – a huge 10-day festival of performances, workshops and meetings attended by women from around the world.
 We hope to hold another such festival in the near future.